-Think slow living and you’ll likely picture a country cottage, tea and a flickering candle over an open book.
+Think slow living and you’ll likely picture a country cottage and a flickering candle over an open book.

-That is, after all, the aesthetic that Instagram and Pinterest shows us.
+That’s the aesthetic that Pinterest shows us.
 Slow living bloggers move to the countryside to get away from the corporate world.
-And books on slow living often focus on nature and the rural life.
+And books on slow living often focus on rural life.

-But for many of us, that’s not the reality.
-The vast majority of us live in big cities and more young people are leaving the countryside behind.
+But for many, that’s not the reality.
+The vast majority of people live in big cities and more young people are leaving the countryside behind.

-And slow living is often just a weekend thing – or an aspiration that feels unrealistic.
+And slow living is often just a weekend thing – or an unrealistic aspiration.

-But how can slow living work for us – where we are?
-Even if that’s an apartment on a noisy street with annoying neighbours?
+But how can slow living work for you – where you are?
+Even in a small apartment with noisy neighbours?

 Here are some tips for slow living in the city:

 1. Make your home a sanctuary

 When you’re living in a fast-paced city, you don’t want to come home to more overwhelm and clutter.

 A clean, clutter-free yet cozy space gives you a sanctuary and a place to recharge – not a space that will just add to your anxiety.

 Declutter your space in short but regular sessions to keep it neat even when you’re busy.

 Choose a few beloved items to display.
 A clutter-free space should still be beautiful – not empty or stark.

 Keep it clean.
 Dust or piles of laundry are depressing to look at.

 2. Create a green oasis in your home

 Did you know: just looking at the color green reduces your stress levels.

 To create a green oasis in your home, fill your garden with a few plants that are easy to maintain if you’re busy.
 Deck your balcony with potted plants and some lounge chairs to create an oasis of tranquillity.